 This topic will discuss the immune mechanisms and pathophysiology of ACD.
 The clinical manifestations, diagnosis, and management of ACD are discussed separately.
 (See "Clinical features and diagnosis of allergic contact dermatitis" and "Management of allergic contact dermatitis".)

 The understanding of the cellular and molecular pathogenesis of allergic contact dermatitis (ACD) has expanded dramatically.
-In addition to CD4+ and CD8+ T cells, other cell types such as natural killer T (NKT) cells and T regulatory cells have emerged as critical participants (table 1).
+In addition to CD4+ and CD8+ T cells, other cell types such as natural killer T (NKT) cells, natural killer cells, innate lymphoid cells, and T regulatory cells have emerged as critical participants (table 1).
 In the elicitation phase, Langerhans cells appear to play a role in the development of immune tolerance rather than hypersensitivity reaction (as was once thought).
 B cells also appear to be important during the initiation of ACD by secreting IgM antibody in response to NKT cell-derived interleukin (IL)-4, leading to complement activation and immune cell chemotaxis.
 As new mechanisms and molecules emerge as a result of advances in the understanding of ACD, new pharmacologic targets will become apparent.

 Hapten binding is the initial step in the development of allergic contact dermatitis (ACD).
 Contact allergens are low molecular weight (<500 Daltons) chemicals called haptens, which are able to penetrate the stratum corneum barrier of the skin.
 Haptens are not immunogenic by themselves, but they can be efficiently recognized by the immune system after binding to a skin protein carrier.
 Haptens may be naturally occurring substances such as urushiol found in the resin of poison ivy, synthetic compounds, dyes, fragrances, drugs, or heavy metal salts.